The Substation logo

 Adam Rogoff and Laura Charles

 The Substation is a project – and passion – of Adam.
 He fell in love with the building’s potential first as a volunteer with Roslindale Village Main Street’s Substation Redevelopment Committee.
-Then after seeing a few businesses leave the building he became an entrepreneur.
-He led the company from concept to opening, and now through expansion.
-He has cultivated many relationships throughout the community with over 20 years living and working in Roslindale.
+Then after seeing a few businesses fail to take hold in the building he decided to become an entrepreneur himself.
+He led the company from the original concept of a coworking space in the lower level to opening (at the beginning of the COVID Pandemic!), and then expansion throughout the whole building a few years later.
 He is responsible for financial management and the aesthetics of Workhub and The Substation.
-He is particularly interested in using all aspects of the building to draw people in and engage in the space and with each other in unique ways.
-You’ll find much of his own woodwork and design projects throughout the entirety of the space.
+He is particularly interested in activating interstitial spaces in the building uniquely to draw people in and engage with the space and with each other in differently.
+That’s while you’ll find art installations on stair risers, in old switch boxes and on the elevator shaft.
+You’ll also find much of his own woodwork and design projects throughout the structure.
 Adam also maintains a practice as an environmental and real estate attorney.

 Contact: adam@substation.space

-Laura is chiefly responsible for The Substation’s open, supportive community where people can succeed in their own work and find opportunities for collaboration, innovation and connection with other members.
 Laura serves as an ambassador of The Substation within the community and the facilitator of programming that enriches the environment for members and the community at large.
+She is chiefly responsible for The Substation’s open, supportive community where people can succeed in their own work and find opportunities for collaboration, innovation and connection with other members.
 She brings to The Substation 15 years of program design and management, and community-building experience, including 6 years of small business-focused programming and network building.
 Laura also works as a holistic life coach and yoga instructor.

 Contact: laura@substation.space